Quick answer

 What Is a BDR (Business Development Representative)?

-A BDR — Business Development Representative — is a sales professional who focuses on outbound prospecting and generating new business opportunities.
-If you're wondering what a BDR is: they are the front line of lead generation, responsible for initiating contact with potential customers and qualifying them before handoff to closers.
+A BDR, Business Development Representative, is a sales professional who focuses on outbound prospecting and generating new business opportunities.
+BDRs sit at the front line of lead generation, initiating contact with potential customers and qualifying them before handing off to Account Executives or closers.

 What Does a BDR Do?